Guava – Benefits, Nutritional Facts, & Healthy Recipes

 The bottom line is; guavas are a perfect addition to your diet.
 The nutrients in it will alter your health for the better.
 Add it to your grocery list to benefit from its goodness.

 Eat guava daily if you want a surge of vitamin C for better immunity or simply a tasty, healthy option that you can have in different ways.

 Disclaimer: The purpose of this article is just to disperse knowledge and raise awareness.
 It does not intend to replace medical advice from professionals.
 For further information please contact our certified nutritionists Here

 A. Yes, guava is a rich source of vitamin C. 100 grams of guava contain approximately 228 grams of vitamin C.

 A. You can consume one to two guavas daily.
-There are no side effects of consuming guavas.
-However, too much of anything is wrong.

 A. Guava is the perfect fruit for those who are trying to lose weight.
 It is low in calories yet rich in fibre content.
 It gives a feeling of fullness for a longer duration.
 The nutrients in guavas make it a healthy option during weight loss.

 A. Guava leaf extracts help to manage diabetes, if not prevent it.
 Drinking leaf extract tea after a meal reduces blood sugar levels.
 It offers a significant reduction in blood sugar in type 2 diabetic patients.
 In addition, its low glycaemic index and high fibre content help to maintain sugar levels.

 A. You can include 1 to 2 guavas in a day.
 You can eat them as mid-day snacks, either in mid-morning or evening.